-Tempe’s central, hassle free location is not only easy to get to, but it is also an ideal jumping off point for destinations throughout Arizona.
+Tempe’s central, hassle-free location is not only easy to get to, but it is also an ideal jumping off point for destinations throughout Arizona.
 Experience the awe inspiring Grand Canyon.
 Visit the picture perfect red rocks of Sedona and the pine forests of the Mogollon Rim.
 Or, see the beautiful Saguaro National Park near Tucson.
 The choices are endless and the access is incredible from Tempe.

 Before visiting one of the state parks below, please go to their website for hours of operation, entry fees and more details.
+For more information about things to do in Arizona, visit the Arizona Office of Tourism website.
+They can also help you plan a fun summer road trip in our great state.

 Ranked as one of the great natural museums in the world, showcasing Sonoran desert life.
 Located near Tucson.
 (106 miles/170 km south) Photo credit: David Jewell